40-percent/40percent-wiki/why.md

 - Small boards are easy to carry and fit on small surfaces.
 - Small is cool, cute or elegant, based on taste.
-- Layers move many keys 'close', making larger boards less useful.
+- Good layers move many keys 'close', making larger boards less useful.

 Small things fitting in more places is obvious and includes backpacks and small desks.
 Many also prefer mechanical keys over rubberized chiclet keys;
   using fewer of the (bulkier) mechanical keys helps with portability.

 Tailoring for just the needs at hand is elegant.
-If you normally type just letters, carrying around the numbers and symbols is just silly.
+If you normally type just letters, carrying around keys for the numbers and symbols is just silly.
 Showing individuality is also a need, and smaller boards are easier to customize than larger ones.
-Some people just like smaller keyboards with cool keycaps, cases and sound.
+Some people like smaller keyboards with cool keycaps, cases and sound.

 Effective layering can make small boards more efficient than large unlayered boards, once learned.